-Advances in treatment have resulted in a dramatic improvement in survival over the past three decades for people with ALL.
+Advances in treatment have dramatically lengthened the lives of people with ALL.
 The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
 The five-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 68% for those diagnosed from 2002 to 2008 (the most recent data available).
 During the same time, the five-year survival rate increased from 58% to 91% among children.
-It is important to note that how long a person with ALL lives depends on several factors, including biologic features of the disease and the age of the person.
+It is important to note that how long a person with ALL lives depends on several factors, including biologic features of the disease and a person’s age.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with ALL.
 Because the survival statistics are measured in five-year intervals, they may not represent more recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.